Jonty Jenner: Career

 Jenner played a major role as his club side, Old Victorians, finished runners-up at the fourth edition of the T10 European Cricket League held in Málaga, Spain, in March 2024.
 He hit three centuries and two scores in the 90s as he ended the 35-team tournament as top batter with 603 runs to his name.

 In June 2024, Jenner scored 80 not out off 31 balls in the second match of the Men's T20I Inter-Insular Series against Guernsey and also captained the team in the third game as they secured a 2–1 series win.

 His good form continued into the 2024–25 ICC Men's T20 World Cup Europe Qualifier in Germany in July 2024 as he smashed 67 off 30 balls, including hitting four sixes, during the group stage match against Switzerland.

 With regular captain Charles Perchard unavailable, Jenner captained the Jersey squad in two one-day matches against Zimbabwe A Under 25s held at New Farnley Cricket Club in Leeds, England, in August 2024.
 Later that month, he played in the inaugural Max 60 Caribbean League in the Cayman Islands for the Boca Raton Trailblazers who were captained by former Australia batter David Warner.

 The following month he was named in Jersey's 14-player squad for the 2024 Cricket World Cup Challenge League A in Kenya.

 Jenner was included in the Jersey squad for the 2025 Men's T20 World Cup Europe Regional Final.

+He was named in the Jersey squad for the 2026 Men's T20 World Cup Europe Sub-regional Qualifier A in Cyprus.
+During their final group match against Croatia, Jenner scored the fastest T20I half-century ever by a Jersey player, reaching the mark in just 16 balls and going on to finish 66 not out in a 109 run win as they secured a place in the tournament final.